Free Home Literacy Environment Checkup

 Does your home make the grade for supporting your child's literacy development to raise a strong reader that thrives and loves to read?
 Find out now.

-Hi!
-I’m Natasha Moorer.
+Hey there!
+My name’s Natasha Moorer.
 Raised, most of my life, in the Midwest but not born here.
 I like to think of myself as a cross between a Cali girl (even though I’ve never been) and a New Yorker (have traveled here).
-The bright lights and eclectic culture of the Big Apple are just so refreshing and full of life.
+I love the bright lights and eclectic culture of the Big Apple.
 And the laid-backness (just made that word up myself) and nearly year-round warm/mild weather of Cali is something that’s totally me – minus the earthquakes.
 (Cold weather is NOT my thing) I’m pretty laid back and reserved in public, most of the time.
 But my kids can attest to the fact that I’m a big kid at heart and love playing around with them.

 I taught k-2 for ten years and worked as a Reading Interventionist for two of those ten years.
 A completely new experience for me was teaching Headstart for a short stint of three years.
 Even though my time in Headstart was short, I learned so many invaluable lessons about myself, people, and kids.